List of Altair: A Record of Battles characters: Cuore di Rumeliana and South Rumeliana

 Vasco is a 16-year-old (14 at the start of the series) citizen from Campana, a city in South Rumeliana, and a worker at the city's metal foundry.
 Vasco is an intelligent and innovative inventor, creating a Dardanelles Gun-style cannon for the first time in the series.
 When Balt-Rhein invaded the city, Vasco is able to escape the slaughter with his cannon blueprints.
 Although a kind boy, Campana's destruction fills Vasco with anger and grief, and he vows to avenge his people.
-Traveling to the Türkiye stratocracy, Vasco gains Zağanos's patronage and Beyazit's help to manufacture cannons for the Anti-Imperial Alliance.
+Traveling to the Turkey stratocracy, Vasco gains Zağanos's patronage and Beyazit's help to manufacture cannons for the Anti-Imperial Alliance.
 Later, he joins Zağanos's Imperial Invasion army to witness his cannons bring down the empire.